-Business memberships offer community-minded business leaders a powerful, year-round way to support land and water conservation while positioning their business as a strong environmental steward.
-Thank you to our business members who generously support our work!
+Business partnerships offer community-minded business leaders a powerful, year-round way to support land and water conservation while positioning their business as a strong environmental steward.
+There are multiple ways to become a Palmer Business Partner.

 Two of the things I love most about the Pikes Peak Region are its natural beauty and all the outdoor recreational opportunities it affords in our very backyard.
 I never tire of hiking places like Red Rock Canyon, Ute Valley Park and Section 16, or enjoying the spectacular and almost unobstructed mountain vistas as I drive up Ute Pass and circle Pikes Peak on the Gold Belt Byway.

 If it weren’t for the preservation work of Palmer Land Trust, areas like these would be developed and lost forever to future generations.
 That’s why I think it’s so important to support this crucial organization in any way I can.